Skip to content

 Eating or drinking more calories than we need can lead to excess weight.
 Larger portions usually have more calories and can increase the risk of obesity and preventable disease.
 Meals eaten out contain around 200 more calories than those eaten at home.
 Find out what your daily intake of calories should be (nhs.uk).

 2.5.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 2.51.
 Core action

-Are smaller portions for main meals and side dishes available for children as standard?
+Are smaller portions of healthier main meals and side dishes available for children as standard?

 YOU CAN: Reduce portion sizes